-Boards must ensure that all transportation policies meet the following minimum standards:
+Boards must ensure all transportation policies meet the following minimum standards:

 All expenses must be reasonable and necessary to assist a participant in achieving the goals of his or her EP or FEP.

 Boards must establish financial caps based on type of support—vehicle repair, prepaid gas cards, bus passes—and time period—week, month, or quarter.